MyPureCloud/purecloud-for-salesforce-einstein-example/README.md

 # Genesys Cloud for Salesforce Einstein Example

 This repository contains a Salesforce Lightning component, Apex classes, and supporting files for use with Genesys Cloud for Salesforce.
-These items show how Salesforce Einstein can display Salesforce Knowledge articles based on ACD chat messages and voice transcripts from Genesys Cloud for Salesforce.
+These items show how Salesforce Einstein can display Salesforce Knowledge articles based on ACD chat messages, digital messaging, and voice transcripts from Genesys Cloud for Salesforce.

 # Table of Contents